Vidyotma-tech/Simon-Game/README.md

 # Simon-Game
-Rules: remember the previous pattern and add the new one shown to your pattern
+Rules: remember the previous pattern and add the new one that has been shown to your pattern to complete the level